YouTube influencers, not mainstream media, dominate political interviewing in India: Study

 The lifestyle channel Curly Tales got the highest share of median views overall while Ajit Anjum was found to have the most engagement among independent journalists.
 The Lallantop was found to have the highest share of median views among digital channels and Aaj Tak emerged as the leading mainstream media outlet on YouTube.

-The study shows a stark bias in political representation on influencer platforms, with politicians from the “ruling alliance” dominating appearances.
+The study showed a stark bias in political representation on influencer platforms, with politicians from the “ruling alliance” dominating appearances.
 Influencer channels like Vivek Bindra’s and Beer Biceps hosted interviews almost exclusively with politicians from the ruling alliance, whereas independent journalists, such as Anjum, offered more balanced coverage.
 The study does not mention political parties by name.

-Anjum’s interviews “tend to be a bit more combative”, the study notes, highlighting that interviews that appear authentic tend to be more effective at driving engagement as compared to “softball interviews” that some political leaders may prefer.
+Anjum’s interviews “tend to be a bit more combative”, the study noted, highlighting that interviews that appear authentic tend to be more effective at driving engagement as compared to “softball interviews” that some political leaders may prefer.

 For example, YouTuber Samdish Bhatia’s channel averaged 1.7 million views per interview despite having only 2 million subscribers.
 This performance contrasts sharply with influencers like Vivek Bindra and Technical Guruji, whose interviews garnered fewer than 200,000 views despite massive followings.